Master of Arts in Pastoral Studies

 Distance Learning Option

 The MAPS degree program can be completed in a distance learning format.
-Through online and blended courses students are able to earn their degree with minimal on-site requirements.
+Through online, blended, and summer courses students are able to earn their degree with minimal on-site requirements.
 For more information about online learning at CTU, visit the Click to Connect Online Resource Center.

 Students can use elective credits to focus their studies in an area such as Biblical Studies, Inter-Cultural Studies and Ministry, Hispanic Ministry, Pastoral Studies, Liturgical Studies, Spirituality, or World Mission.